node-red/node-red-nodes/io/serialport/README.md

 It can either

  - wait for a "split" character (default \n).
 Also accepts hex notation (0x0a).
- - wait for a timeout in milliseconds for the first character received
+ - wait for a timeout in milliseconds from the first character received
  - wait to fill a fixed sized buffer

 It then outputs `msg.payload` as either a UTF8 ascii string or a binary Buffer object.